PeiranHan/PeiranHan.github.io/content/post/hybrid_flowshop_lb/index.md

 ```

 #### 2. Stage-Based Lower bound
-The second lower bound is the stage-based lower bound, it is a concept to derive lower bound from each stage separately with the consideration of the bounds of parallel machines.
+The second lower bound is the stage-based lower bound, it is a concept to derive the lower bound from each stage separately considering the bounds of parallel machines.

 ```python
 import math